jamescherti/minimal-emacs.d/README.md

 (add-hook 'emacs-startup-hook #'display-startup-time 100)
 ```

-(Alternatively, you may use the built-in `M-x emacs-init-time` command to obtain the startup duration.)
+(Alternatively, you may use the built-in `M-x emacs-init-time` command to obtain the startup duration.
+However, `emacs-init-time` does not account for the portion of the startup process that occurs after `after-init-time`.)

 ### How to give more priority to MELPA over MELPA stable?